Dayne Crist

 Dayne Lawrence Crist (born October 9, 1989) is an American former football quarterback.
-He played college football at Notre Dame before transferring to the University of Kansas.
+He played college football for the Notre Dame Fighting Irish before transferring to the Kansas Jayhawks.

 Early life

 Crist attended Notre Dame High School in Sherman Oaks, Los Angeles, California.
 As a senior in 2007 he threw for 2,178 yards with 16 touchdowns and one interception in 10 games, also adding 81 rushing attempts for 454 yards and four TDs.
 Crist was rated the third best quarterback and 25th best overall recruit in 2008 according to Rivals.com, and was one of seven quarterbacks named to the Parade All-American team.